Finding your customers as you build your product

 The Four Steps to the Epiphany by Steve Blank

 The Four Steps to the Epiphany initiated the Customer Development revolution by identifying patterns of success for startups.
 Blank says he was inspired to write the book when he realized there were “repeatable patterns of business behavior that could explain the heretofore unexplainable.”
 He believes product development processes as practiced by many companies and teams are destined to fail because they are focused on activities “inside the building” instead of getting out and understanding customer needs.
 Startups frequently focus on producing a product and neglect developing a validated understanding of their customer, market, and sales roadmap.
-Customer Development puts customer understanding and validation on equal footing with traditional product development processes and ensures that when the product is ready, customers have been identified, and involved and are ready to buy.

 Companies need a parallel process to Product Development; one dedicated to bringing customers and their needs head-first into the new product introduction process–before the product is ever launched or shipped